mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Repository Management with GIN Client.md

 ```

 (doc-gin-client-lock-file)=
-## Prevent Local File or a Folder from Being Edited
+## Prevent Local File or Folder from Being Edited
 While working with your local repository you may want to prevent certain files or folders from being edited.
 In order to do that, type
 ```
 gin lock <filenames>...